 Because I’m a man of faith, I believed someone would come and save me from staring at the ceiling whilst in bed.
 At the stroke of midnight, my prayers were answered.
 My good friend Don was at my door.
 He came bearing good tidings, a bag of goodies that helped us kill time.
 We then spent about two hours talking about nothing in particular before I started churning out this post.

-Please note that today is a Tuesday.
-Of course, I’ve got classes in the morning.
+Please note: Today is Tuesday.
+I most definitely have classes in the morning.
 Classes that I must attend.
 Sure, I might not arrive at the stipulated time but I will be there regardless.

-Being up for at least 19 hours everyday for the better part of the week is quite demanding.
-I am always full of youthful energy but this rigorous regime still takes a toll on me.
+Being up for at least 19 hours, every day, for the better part of the week is quite demanding.
+I am full of youthful energy but this rigorous regime still takes a toll on me.
 Choosing this lifestyle means accepting to have no fixed bedtime.
-You will also be forced to bid farewell to beauty sleep and say hello to cat naps.
+You will also be forced to bid farewell to beauty sleep and say hello, to cat naps.

 Monday and Tuesday are pieces of cake but by the end of Wednesday you’ll probably be wondering if the weekend is stuck in traffic.
-When mid week fatigue sets in drifting away to slumber land is replaced with blacking out.
+When midweek fatigue sets in, drifting away to slumber land is replaced with blacking out.
 At this point, sleeping in between the sheets will become a task.
-Many at times, you’ll wake up in the morning to find yourself fully dressed, sometimes even with shoes on, lying on top of your bed.
+Many at times, you’ll wake up to find yourself lying fully clothed on the bed.

 While the transition from Tuesday to Wednesday is made on both feet, the same cannot be said about the subsequent days.
 Students will limp to Thursday and crawl to Friday.